zofrex/gradle-template-android/README.md

 ## Beginner's Guide

 As your first steps, change the package and app name in the manifest.
 Next you'll probably want to create a java package in src/main/java, and create an Activity class.
 Any resources your app needs can be put in src/main/res.
 Lastly you might want to change or add some dependencies in build.gradle.

+## See also

+If you want Robolectric support, [there's a project template for that, too](/zofrex/gradle-template-android-robolectric).